-Going forward, the Company remains focused on marketing the Sky Jade© material collected from the 2021 bulk sampling program.
+Going forward, the Company remains focused on marketing the Sky Jade[©] material collected from its pilot scale sampling program.
 During the year ended September 30, 2022, 88 kilograms of materials collected during that program, were partially cut and polished, itemized and individually photographed.
 Certain stones were cut into cabochons or faceted type single stones suitable for the use in fine jewellery in order to demonstrate the many options for our product.
-The Company completed and launched its Jade offering e-commerce platform during the year ended September 30, 2022 in order to facilitate the sale of our samples.
+The Company completed and launched its Jade offering e-commerce platform during the year ended September 30, 2022, in order to facilitate the sale of our samples.
 Materials preparation and documentation is key to properly communicating to potential customers the fine quality of this material particularly through online platforms.
-During Q2 2023, a 1.2 kilogram block of the Company's Wyoming Sky Jade© was sold as a "family stone" for proceeds of US\$1,500, setting a price of US\$1,250/kg.
-During the three months ended December 31, 2023, the Company sold a 5.8 kilogram stone of rough jade for US\$11,600 or US\$2,010 per kilogram, intended for use in a carving piece.
-Since marketing efforts began in 2022, total sales of US\$26,840 for 17.1 kilograms of jade were completed, either through the Company's e-commerce platform or through other direct marketing efforts, setting the overall average price at US\$1,572 per kilogram.
+Since marketing efforts began in 2022, total sales of US\$27,484 for 17.8 kilograms of jade were completed, either through the Company's e-commerce platform or through other direct marketing efforts, setting the overall realized average price at US\$1,546 per kilogram of Jade sold to date, excluding sales of finished product.